Improve how we work, live and play.

-With a Master of Health Promotion, you have the opportunity to make a broad impact on public health through programs, strategy, policy and education.
+With a Master of Health Promotion, you have the opportunity to make a broad impact on public health through programs, strategy, policy and research.
 The program prepares you for careers that allow you to make contributions towards safe, stimulating and enjoyable working and living conditions for all.

 This program is one of few masters’ programs in Australia to focus exclusively on the field of Health Promotion.
 You will learn from leading academics, be involved in research, and study in an environment that replicates workplace scenarios.
-You will study the foundations and principles of public health; how to assess health needs, how to plan, implement and evaluate health promotion programs; settings for health promotion; epidemiology; research methods and more.
+You will study the foundations and principles of public health; how to assess health and wellbeing needs, how to plan, implement and evaluate health promotion programs; settings for health promotion; epidemiology; research methods and more.

 For added flexibility, there is an option to exit this program with a Graduate Diploma in Health Promotion after completing eight courses (96 units).